ncatlab/nlab-content/pages/2/3/6/5/15632/content.md

 * Kan complexes over $Set$ (...)

-* Galois theory - presheaves on the opposite of the category of finite-diemnsional local k-algebras (Lawvere 2004) (...)
+* Galois theory - presheaves on the opposite of the category of finite-dimensional local k-algebras (Lawvere 2004) (...)

 * First example of quality type over topos of reflexive graphs (...)